pcmlab/AF_ablation_DT/README.md

 ### Predicting Atrial Fibrillation Treatment Outcome with Siamese Multi-modal Fusion and Digital Twins

-The paper has been submitted at Medical Imaging with Deep Learning conference (MIDL 2024).
+The paper was presented at Medical Imaging with Deep Learning conference (MIDL 2024).

   ### Abstract